-Lilla Cabot Perry USA
+Lilla Cabot Perry Biography | Oil Paintings

 1-13-1848 Boston, USA – 2-28-1933 Hancock, USABack to Artist IndexView Artists Paintings

-Her vocal advocacy for the Impressionist movement helped to make it possible for other American Impressionists like Mary Cassatt to gain the exposure and acceptance they needed in the states.
-She furthered the American careers of her close friends Claude Monet and John Breck by lecturing stateside on their talents and showcasing their works.
+Her vocal support for the Impressionist art movement helped to make it possible for other American Impressionists like Mary Cassatt to gain the exposure and acceptance they needed in the states.
+She furthered the American careers of her close friends Claude Monet and John Breck by lecturing on their talents and showcasing their works.
 She also worked closely with Camille Pissarro to assist him in his dire financial situation by selling his work to friends and family in America.

-Art Movement: Impressionism Art
+Art Movement: Impressionism Art.

-Traveled: France, Spain, Germany, Belgium, Netherlands, Japan
+She Traveled To France, Spain, Germany, Belgium, Netherlands, Japan.

 Painters Lilla Cabot Perry Influenced: Mary Cassatt.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.